-COL course as a replacement.
+course as a replacement.
 Below are the available high school credit courses offered in junior high.
-ELECTIVES LANG UAGES OTHER THAN ENGLISH Course Course Number Prerequisite Course Description French I 5733 Recommended prior year.
+ELECTIVES LANGUAGES OTHER THAN ENGLISH Course Course Course Prerequisite Course Description French I 5733 year.
 Language Arts grade average of an 85 or higher.
 This is the same course Recommended Grade: 7 th - 8 th Credit: 1 The focus of the course is authentic, real-world communication, as students make connections and compare their own language and culture to the communities of the French-speaking world.
 This course focuses on six AP themes.
 Classes are conducted in the target language for 90% of the time, with great attention to comprehensible input which includes: slower speech, repetition, modeling, frequent checks for understanding, visuals, gestures, frequent opportunities for students to practice, and use of English only when necessary.
 Students will be assessed regularly in the three modes of communication: interpersonal (unscripted conversation to complete a task), interpretive (reading, listening, viewing), and presentational (rehearsed and revised oral and written products).
 Language learners in French I are expected to reach a Novice-Mid to Novice-High proficiency level upon completion of this course according to the TEKS for LOTE.
 Grade points are earned toward high school GPA (Grade Point Average).
 This class is conducted in French a significant amount of time.
 French II 5743 Recommended Grade: 8 th Credit: 1 This course continues the development of listening, speaking, reading, and writing in the French language.
 The focus of the course is authentic, real-world communication, as students make connections and compare their own language and culture to the communities of the French- speaking world.
 This course focuses on six AP themes.
 Classes are conducted in the target language for 90% of the time, with great attention to comprehensible input which includes: slower speech, repetition, modeling, frequent checks for understanding, visuals, gestures, frequent opportunities for students to practice, and use of English only when necessary.
-Students will be assessed regularly in the three modes of communication: interpersonal (unscripted conversation to complete a task), interpretive (reading, listening, viewing), and presentational (rehearsed and revised oral and written products).
+Students will be assessed regularly in the three modes of communication: interpersonal (unscripted conversation to complete a task), interpretive (reading, listening, viewing), andpresentational (rehearsed and revised oral and written products).
 Language learners in French II are expected to reach a Novice-High to Intermediate-Low proficiency level upon completion of this course according to the TEKS for LOTE.
 This class is conducted in French a significant amount of time.
-Spanish for Spanish Speakers Reading, listening, speaking & writing proficiency screening in Spanish with a minimum score of an 80.
-Recommended Grade: 7 th - 8 th Credit: 1 This course is designed for student who are heritage or native speakers of Spanish.
+Spanish for Spanish Speakers 5633 (Fall) 5643 (Spring) proficiency screening Recommended Grade: 7 th - 8 th Credit: 1 This course is designed for student who are heritage or native speakers of Spanish.
 Their basic skills will be strengthened with an emphasis on vocabulary, reading, writing and grammar skills at more advanced levels.
 The focus of this course is on increasing student's ability to use Spanish flexibly in both formal and informal situations by focusing on topics related to the six AP themes.
 Students are expected to achieve a minimum of Intermediate-Low to Intermediate-Mid level of proficiency as defined by ACTFL standards, by the end of this course, depending upon their beginning level.
 Students may receive credit for Spanish I and II upon successful completion of these courses in one year.
-Grade points are earned toward high school GPA (Grade Point Average).
-This course is conducted predominantly in Spanish.
+Grade points are earned toward high school GPA (Grade Point